MeMory-of-MOtion/summer-school/README.md

 If you intend to [Participate](/summer-school/participate), please follow the instructions within.

-All related material, including videos, can be found in [Materials](/summer-school/materials).
+Otherwise, all related materials, including videos, can be found in [Materials](/summer-school/materials).

 If you have any issue or questions, please contact @mathieu_geisert:matrix.org by matrix or mathieu@robots.ox.ac.uk by e-mail.